In this guide

 - Explain fully and promptly what has happened and the likely effects if someone in their care has suffered harm for any reason.
-‘Near misses’, where a nurse’s or midwife’s act or omission puts a patient at risk of harm, must also be escalated as a point of concern.
+‘Near misses’, where a nurse's, midwife's or nursing associate’s act or omission puts a patient at risk of harm, must also be escalated as a point of concern.

 - Cooperate with internal and external investigations.

-Decision makers should take into account whether the nurse or midwife has complied with the duty of candour and the requirements it places on professional practice when they consider issues of insight and remediation.
+Decision makers should take into account whether the nurse, midwife or nursing associate has complied with the duty of candour and the requirements it places on professional practice when they consider issues of insight and remediation.

 Sufficient remedial stepsBack to top

-Key considerations for decision makers in assessing the steps taken by a nurse or midwife to remedy concerns in their practice will be whether the steps taken are:
+Key considerations for decision makers in assessing the steps taken by a nurse, midwife or nursing associate to remedy concerns in their practice will be whether the steps taken are:

 - relevant, in that they are directly linked to the nature of the concerns

-- measurable (for example, where the nurse or midwife says they have been on a training course, information should be provided to help the decision maker understand the scope of the course, the topics covered and the results of any assessments)
+- measurable (for example, where the nurse, midwife or nursing associate says they have been on a training course, information should be provided to help the decision maker understand the scope of the course, the topics covered and the results of any assessments)